stinodego/poetry-guide/README.md

 That's it!
 You should be ready to get started setting up your project.

-### conda and poetry
+### conda and Poetry

 If you prefer use conda for managing your virtual environments, that is perfectly fine.
-Start by activating your base conda environment, then install poetry:
+Start by activating your base conda environment, then install Poetry:

 ```bash
 curl -sSL https://install.python-poetry.org | python -